-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct text:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

-: arrow: First dilemma: to devote this trip to Borneo, exclusively?
-Or give in to the temptations of Peninsular Malaysia ... and go back to Perhentian IslandsI would go to Besar (the big one) instead of Kecil, for example, to mix pleasantly lazy and quiet dives?
-So, I would go to Besar (the big one) that I had not had the opportunity to discover, instead of Kecil...
+Or give in to the temptations of Peninsular Malaysia ... and go back to Perhentian IslandsI would go to Besar (the big one) instead of Kecil, for example, to mix pleasantly farniente and quiet dives?
+So I would go to Besar (the big one) that I had not had the opportunity to discover, instead of Kecil...

 And yet it is not for lack of having received several e-mails from readers of Bubbles Underwater & Beyond, giving me advice and possible itineraries.
 Thanks, among others, to Ludovic and Olivier, for their suggestions!